Locations:

 What is a speech-language pathologist (speech therapist)?

 A speech-language pathologist (SLP) diagnoses and treats conditions that affect your ability to communicate and swallow.
-SLPs work with people of all ages.
+They’re experts in speech, language, voice and swallowing disorders.

 Advertisement